San Francisco Dog Bites Lawyer

 Nerve Damage & Functional Impairments

-A powerful bite, particularly in vulnerable areas like the hands or face, can damage underlying nerves.
-This may cause numbness, tingling sensations, or persistent pain, and if not addressed by a doctor, could lead to a long-term loss of function in the injured area.
+A deep bite, especially in a vulnerable area like the hands or face, can harm the nerves beneath the skin.
+This can cause anything from numbness and tingling to lasting pain, and if not treated properly, may lead to a permanent loss of use in that part of the body.

 Scarring & Disfigurement